 Nowadays every living and Non-Living thing is affected by pollution.
 Pollution has become a cause of disease in Human beings.
-We have experienced that the number of critical illness % has increased in each age group of humans.
-Because due to pollution – Air Quality, Water Quality, and Natural resources like Rice, Wheat, Pluses, Fruits, Vegetable, Meat, Milk etc are contaminated with pollution.
-When humans consumed as Food, which causes health issues and over a period of time it becomes a critical illness, and Life of humans is at Risk.
+We have experienced that the number of critical illnesses % has increased in each age group of humans.
+Because due to pollution – Air Quality, Water Quality, and Natural resources like Rice, Wheat, Pulses, Fruits, vegetables, Meat, Milk, etc are contaminated with pollution.
+When humans consumed Food, which causes health issues, and over a period of time it becomes a critical illness, and Life of humans is at Risk.
 Life has become uncertain due to pollution.
-Pollution may be Air Pollution, Water pollution, Environmental Pollution, Noise Pollution Land Pollution, Depletion of Natural Resources etc.
+Pollution may be Air Pollution, Water pollution, Environmental Pollution, Noise Pollution Land Pollution, Depletion of Natural Resources, etc.

 About Environmental Pollution

 Pollution is something introduced into the environment that is dirty, unclean, or has a harmful effect.
 For a world continuing to face environmental challenges with issues such as natural disasters, deforestation, overpopulation, climate mitigation and adaptation, resource depletion, biodiversity, etc., a change in any component of the environment may cause discomfort and affect normal life – that is pollution.